 Among several cross-cutting initiatives aimed at increasing access to health products, the Pooled Procurement Mechanism and wambo.org are two tools that the Global Fund utilizes to deliver on the Market Shaping Strategy.

 Efforts to date have yielded significant impact.
-Additional information by health product category is available in our Sourcing & Procurement of Health Products section.
+Additional information by health product category is available on our Health Product Procurement page.

 We are engaging with technical and development partners to develop a road map to further operationalize efforts to deliver on the Market Shaping Strategy and create even greater value for the Global Fund, partners and people living with or affected by the diseases.
 Our vision for the future is to ensure healthy markets, sustainable supply and increased country capacity.

 The Global Fund regularly hosts a Sourcing Strategic Review, bringing together thought leaders and partners in global public health.
 Participants include Unitaid, the Clinton Health Access Initiative (CHAI), the Bill & Melinda Gates Foundation, the U.K. Department for International Development (DFID), the U.S. President's Emergency Plan for AIDS Relief (PEPFAR), the U.S. President’s Malaria Initiative (PMI), large country procurers and other stakeholders.

 These collaborative meetings facilitate improved sharing and coordination among the Global Fund and partners, resulting in improved strategic capability in increasing access to medicines and health commodities for our implementing partners and the populations they serve.